WELCOME TO SCOTLAND.

 1) SCOTTISH MAINLAND, ACCESS TO THE ISLE OF ARRAN FERRY CROSSINGS TO BRODICK

-The Ferry Terminal, Ardrossan, KA22 8ED
+A. The Ferry Terminal, Ardrossan, KA22 8BZ, OR

-2) REGISTRATION AND EVENT VILLAGE
+2) TRACKER COLLECTION AND EVENT VILLAGE

 Ormidale Park, Brodick, Isle of Arran KA27 8BY